steffenkoerner/steffen.koerner.github.io/_posts/2022-02-11-q-learning.md

 stay in the same state.
 This means that action left in state(1,0) will lead to state(1,0).

 ## How does the Agent Learn
 The goal of the agent is to reach the start, which is in the top right corner.
 We define the reward function as +1 for reaching the star and 0 otherwise.
-The discount factor $$\gamma = 1$$.
+The discount factor $$\gamma = 0.9$$.
+The influence of the reward function to the behaviour of the agent we already discussed in the last post.

 The agent has no idea about the dynamics of the environment and thus moves accoding to it starting policy $$\pi_{0}$$, which normally results in random behaviour.
 The agent chooses actions according to this policy and tries to learn a better one.
 This means to achieve a higher expected return.
 We will define this more formally in a few minutes.